Gratonic/Hackesoup/README.md

 ---

+## 🔧 How To Install Hackesoup

+1) cd path/to/Hackesoup                  (project root directory)
+2) chmod 700 ./Config/Linux/install.sh   (gives you permission to read, write, and execute the install file - might need sudo)
+3) ./Config/Linux/install.sh             (runs the install file, which creates a virtual environment and installs the requirements)
+4) source ./hackesoup_venv/bin/activate  (starts the virtual environment created by the install script)
+5) cd Interfaces                         (moves to the Interfaces/ directory)
+6) python3 hsmi.py                       (runs the program - the other interfaces are unavailable)

+NOTE:
+    * You'll have to complete step 4 every time you run Hackesoup (the venv is located in Hackesoup [the project root directory])
+    * To deactivate the virtual environment (venv), run the command "deactivate"

 ## 🚀 Features (Planned)

 - Clean and organized UI
 - Fast and user-friendly toolset
 - Support for multiple languages

-## 🛠️ Tools (Planned)
+## 🛠️ Tools (Complete: ✅, Planned: -)

 -  PatchPirate   (GitHub OSINT tool)
-- Serikandor    (website OSINT and mapper tool)
+✅ Serikandor    (website OSINT and mapper tool)
 -  Dabijar       (SQLI vulnerability scanner)
 -  Mudelatie     (XSS vulnerability scanner)
 -  Baumspinne    (directory traversal vulnerability scanner)
 -  Soupemapper   (network mapper)

 ---